Pranjul9947/Emotion_detector/README.md

 # 😊 Emotion Detection using Machine Learning

-A simple machine learning-based project that detects human emotions from images using a pre-trained model.
+A simple machine learning-based project that detects human emotions from images using a CNN model.

 ---